euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

        for i in range(npt):
            r1 = rmax * i / npt
            r2 = rmax * (i+1) / npt
            mask_r12 = numpy.logical_and((r1 <= radius),
                         (radius < r2))
            values_r12 = data[mask_r12]
            res[i] = values_r12.mean()
        return res

-The slicing operation takes tens of millisecond and needs to be repeated thousands of times for a sing image, making each integration last 40 seconds, which is unacceptably slow. :label:`naive`
+The slicing operation takes tens of millisecond and needs to be repeated thousands of times for a single image, making each integration last 40 seconds, which is unacceptably slow. :label:`naive`

 Numpy histograms